 What it did: Google Answers had a pretty unique concept — it allowed users to ask any question they wanted and set a price they were willing to pay for the answer.
 Then, certified researchers could answer the question to receive the payment.

 Why did it fail?: The big problem with Google Answers was that by 2002 there were already plenty of free ways to get answers to questions on the internet.
 For example, there were Yahoo!
-Answers and Ask Jeeves, as well as tons of online forums revolving around different topics.
+Answers and Ask Jeeves and tons of online forums revolving around different topics.
 Google Answers shut down because of a lack of users willing to pay for answers to their questions.

 8) Google Glass